 DGCS defines education priorities; AICS leads implementation

-The Directorate General for Development Cooperation (DGCS) within the Ministry of Foreign Affairs and International Cooperation (MAECI) is in charge of defining the strategic direction of Italy’s education policy.
+The Directorate-General for Development Cooperation (DGCS) within the Ministry of Foreign Affairs and International Cooperation (MAECI) oversees the strategic direction of Italy’s education policy.
 The DGCS’s office for programming of development cooperation, its geographic offices, and the unit for multilateral cooperation are relevant actors for defining Italy’s bilateral and multilateral education policy.
-The development agency AICS, which was set up in January 2016, is in charge of program implementation.
-AICS’s office on ’Human Development’ is responsible for education.
+The Italian Agency for Development Cooperation (AICS) is in charge of program implementation.
+AICS’ office for ’Human Development’ is responsible for education projects.